1- Who are you?

 2- Why Daygame?

 I chose Daygame because it gives what I want in life the most: freedom.
 There’s no reliance on the club or the bar to get what you want; it’s out there on the street, freely available.
 It’s pretty darn healthy too when you consider all the walking.
 Most of all it’s so challenging and that’s why I love it.

 3- Why should I read your blog?

 Pick your own reason – that’s the best one – but here’s what what I like to write: I like to write a mixture of theory and practice.
 I like to dive deep into topics and try to incorporate other topics outside of Game into what we do.
 I like to write functionally and practically.
 I like to ask myself “what are the good rules of thumb to follow here?”

 And what’s in it for me?
-I get to write down my thoughts and decode them which benefits everyone.
+I get to write down my thoughts and understand them better, which benefits everyone.
 It’s win – win.

 4- What this blog is